d3vgru/nodetsam/README.md

 ## Requirements

 The client and instance code both use yarn to manage modules.
-Running a dev instance requires babel-cli:
+Running a dev instance requires `babel-cli`:

     npm install -g babel-cli

-It might not be a bad idea to have quasar-cli and vue-cli installed for client dev:
+It might not be a bad idea to have `quasar-cli` and `vue-cli` installed for client dev:

     npm install -g quasar-cli vue-cli

-For both client and instance dev, loopback-cli may be helpful:
+For both client and instance dev, `loopback-cli` may be helpful:

     npm install -g loopback-cli